allnulled/restomatic-php/README.md

 The project is minimal-oriented.
 But one of the goals was to support customizable business logic for the REST API.
 This is why *hooks*.

-When I say *hooks*, it is only a fixed lifecycle that can be customnized simply writting code in php files.
+When I say *hooks*, it is only a fixed lifecycle that can be customized simply writting code in php files.
 Specifically, under the `hooks` folder, we can find all the hooks that are called during the natural lifeycle.

 Each hook has a name and a folder (with that name), and most of that folders have 3 files inside:
   - `before.inc.php` used before the action.